Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence: Numerical Methods

 \section{Numerical Methods}

-{ } To numerically solve Eq:~\ref{eq:TTSH} in main text, we have used vorticity-stream function formalism \cite{sb2000turbulent}.
-Taking curl of Eq:~\ref{eq:TTSH} and using from incompressibilty condition in 2d we get,
+{ } To numerically solve Equation~(\ref{eq:TTSH}) in the main text, we have used vorticity-stream function formalism \cite{sb2000turbulent}.
+Taking curl of Equation~(\ref{eq:TTSH}) and using from incompressibilty condition in 2d we get,

 where $\omega$ is $\nabla \times\textbf{u}$.\\ The simulations were performed on a square domain of size $160\times160$ with a uniform grid resolution of $4096\times4096$.
 This corresponds to a grid spacing of dx = 0.04, which sets the smallest resolvable length scale in the simulation.
-This grid spacing is significantly smaller than the characteristic length scale, $\Lambda = 2\pi\sqrt{\frac{2\Gamma_2}{\Gamma_0}} = 0.4$.
+This grid spacing is significantly smaller than the characteristic length scale, $\Lambda = 2\pi\sqrt{\frac{2\Gamma_2}{|\Gamma_0|}} = 0.4$.
 It is also smaller than the typical dissipation length scale, ensuring that small-scale structures and the fine details of the flow are well captured.
 The choice of domain size was made to be much larger than the maximum velocity correlation length scale for the highest activity parameter $(\alpha = -9)$ used in our simulations.
 This ensures that the system can develop a broad range of scales without being artificially constrained by the domain boundaries and forming condensates.
 This setup allows the dynamics to evolve naturally, capturing both the large-scale collective motion and the finer-scale turbulent structures present in active systems.
+We have investigated the system for $\alpha \in [-9, -1]$.
+The root-mean-square velocity, $u_{\mathrm{rms}}$, is shown in Fig.~\ref{fig:vrms_spectra}(a).
+It increases linearly with $\alpha$ for $\alpha > \alpha_c$ \cite{cp2020friction}, but deviates from this linear trend for $\alpha < \alpha_c$, where $\alpha_c = -5$.
+The corresponding spectra are shown in Fig.~\ref{fig:vrms_spectra}(b), where the $-3/2$ slope emerges for $\alpha < \alpha_c$ \cite{mukherjee2023intermittency}.
 We have used the FFTW module for Fourier transforms for the pseudo-spectral method.
 The time marching is done using the second-order integrating factor method, where the stiff linear part is handled exactly through the integrating factor, improving stability.
-In the time step, $dt = 2\times10^{-4}$ for up to $2\times10^{5}$ iterations, all the statistical averages are taken over 50 snapshots after the system reaches a steady state.
+The simulations use a time step of $dt = 2\times10^{-4}$ for up to $2\times10^{5}$ iterations, corresponding to a total duration of $100\tau_{\Gamma}$, where $\tau_{\Gamma} =2\pi\sqrt{2}\frac{\Gamma_2}{|\Gamma_0|^2}$ is the instability growth timescale.
+Statistical averages are computed over the interval $[50\tau_{\Gamma},100\tau_{\Gamma}]$ using 50 snapshots.\\